Know before you go

 In late summer, they are covered with drifts of black knapweed and devil's-bit scabious which attract butterflies such as ringlet, small tortoiseshell, gatekeeper and marbled white.

-The woodland floor of and Dowling's Wood is extremely rich in springtime flowers, such as primrose, native English bluebells and early purple orchid.
+The woodland floor of Dowling's Wood is extremely rich in springtime flowers, such as primrose, native English bluebells and early purple orchid.

 An extensive badger sett can be seen from the Access for All path in the woodland.
 Look out for nuthatch, buzzard and great spotted woodpecker.
 Tawny owls also nest and roost on the farm.
 The wildflower meadows and Dowlings Wood are Sites of Special Scientific Interest (SSSI).